Make and model: Mini Aceman

 First impressions

-Inside, the Aceman benefits from Mini’s modern interior design.
-This features a high-quality circular OLED touchscreen in the centre that controls the infotainment system.
-The dash and door panels focus on textured fabrics – Mini is one of the few manufacturers that has maintained and prioritised a quirky cabin.
+Inside, the Aceman benefits from Mini’s latest-generation interior design.
+This features a large and very high-resolution circular touchscreen in the centre of the dashboard, which controls the infotainment system.
+The dash and door panels are covered in textured fabrics rather than drab plastics – Mini continues to emphasise a quirky and not necessarily practical cabin.
 In between the passenger and driver’s seat there’s a pair of cup holders, a tray to hold your phone and a small box for other bits and bobs.

 What do you get for your money?

-The entry-level to the range is the Aceman E which comes with a 43kWh battery.
-Aceman E has an official range of up to 192 miles and starts from £32K.
-The main differences between trim levels focus on exterior styling and which paint colour options are available.
+The main differences between the three trim levels focus on exterior styling and colour.
 Classic comes with 17-inch wheels, a choice of two wheel designs and three paint options.
 Exclusive trim ups this to six paint colours, three wheel designs and 18-inch wheels with the option of 19-inch rims.
-Sport has John Cooper Works styling and colour accents and a rear spoiler.
+Sport has John Cooper Works styling, colour-coded accents and a rear spoiler.

-The Aceman comes with a three-year / unlimited mileage warranty.
+The Mini Aceman comes with a three-year / unlimited mileage warranty.

 We like: Simple power and trim levels